aerickt/lapwing-for-beginners/src/Chapter-16.md

 ## Introduction

 In English, the 200 most frequently used words account for something like 80% of all writing.
 Because of this, these words tend to be briefed heavily for speed and comfort.
 About a third of the top 200 English words are briefed in Lapwing theory and cannot be written using theory principles.
-By the end of this chapter, you should be comfortable writing all of these words.
+It's important to be comfortable writing all of these words by the end of this chapter.

 ### Write-outs versus briefs

 A write-out refers to an outline that adheres to theory principles very closely.
-They are the "canonical" outline you would use if you have never written the word before.
+They are the canonical outline to use when in doubt.
 On the other hand, a brief is an outline that doesn't necessarily follow theory.
 It is an abbreviated entry that is used for greater speed.

 Some words do not have a write-out entry and will only have a brief which needs to be memorized.
 On the other hand, some words may only have a write-out.
 Finally, some may also have a brief and a write-out.
 If no explanation is provided, you may use either one.